 Following a blood transfusion, doctors keep a close watch on the person for any negative reactions.

-Hospital staff will also check for iron buildup in the body (iron overload).
-This can develop when a person gets many transfusions.
+Your doctor might check for iron buildup in the body (iron overload).
+This can happen when a person gets many transfusions.

 Why It Is Done